Wallace & Gromit: Promotional appearances

 Wallace and Gromit appeared in a one-minute special for the Diamond Jubilee of Elizabeth II called Jubilee Bunt-a-thon.
 In 2012, Wallace and Gromit featured on an advert saying "Inventing For Britain" which was part of a poster campaign to promote British trade and business aboard in the year they hosted the Olympics.

 In August 2012, they presented an edition of The BBC Proms, Wallace & Gromit's Musical Marvels, as Prom 20 of the 2012 season.
 Because of its popularity, Wallace & Gromit's Musical Marvels became a full touring show in 2013.
 It premièred at The Plenary in Melbourne, Australia on 9 February 2013.
 It was performed at other venues throughout 2013, with A Matter of Loaf and Death screened at each performance.

-In 2013 and 2014 the pair appeared in a nationwide TV, press and cinema campaign promoting the British government's "Holidays at Home are Great" directive, called Wallace & Gromit's Great UK Adventure.
+In 2013 and 2014, the pair appeared in a nationwide TV, press and cinema campaign promoting the British government's "Holidays at Home are Great" directive, called Wallace & Gromit's Great UK Adventure.

-In December 2019, they appeared in a DFS advert created by Krow to celebrate their 30th anniversary.
-Helena Bonham Carter reprised her role as Lady Tottington with new dialogue for this advert.
+In December 2019, they appeared in a DFS Furniture advert created by Krow to celebrate their 30th anniversary.
+Helena Bonham Carter reprised her role as Lady Tottington with new dialogue for the advert.

+From 29 November to 31 December 2024, a six-minute Wallace & Gromit animation was projected onto London's Battersea Power Station every evening, as part of Apple's Shot on iPhone marketing campaign.

+In 2025, Wallace & Gromit entered into a partnership with gravy brand Bisto.
+Characters from the films featured on Bisto products, with consumers offered the chance to win a lab-grown blue diamond worth £1,500.
+A pop-up gravy restaurant called "The Gravy Boat" also opened in Paddington, London, offering a gravy-themed three course menu and "meet and greet" opportunities for diners to meet Wallace, Gromit and Feathers McGraw.

 Charity

-Wallace and Gromit spearhead the fundraising for two children's charities, Wallace & Gromit's Children's Foundation, which supports children's hospices and hospitals in the United Kingdom, and Wallace and Gromit's Grand Appeal, the Bristol Children's Hospital Charity.
+Wallace & Gromit spearheaded the fundraising for two children's charities: Wallace & Gromit's Children's Foundation, which supports children's hospices and hospitals in the United Kingdom, and Wallace & Gromit's Grand Appeal, the Bristol Children's Hospital charity.

 In July 2013, 80 giant fibreglass decorated sculptures of Gromit were distributed around Bristol as part of a Nick Park-inspired project to raise funds for the charity.
-The project is named Gromit Unleashed and sculptures were decorated by a range of artists and celebrities, including Joanna Lumley, Sir Peter Blake, Trevor Baylis and Jools Holland.
-A similar project featuring Shaun the Sheep called Shaun in the City was in 2015.
-A third was placed in 2018 called Gromit Unleashed 2, also featuring Wallace & Shaun.
-In 2020 Gromit Unleashed: The Grand Adventure will be in The Mall, Cribbs Causeway featuring 15 sculptures of Wallace, Gromit, Shaun and Feathers.
+The project was named Gromit Unleashed, and the sculptures were decorated by a range of artists and celebrities including Joanna Lumley, Sir Peter Blake, Trevor Baylis and Jools Holland.
+A similar project featuring Shaun the Sheep called Shaun in the City took place in 2015.
+Gromit Unleashed 2, also featuring Wallace & Shaun took place in 2018.
+In 2020, Gromit Unleashed: The Grand Adventure in The Mall, Cribbs Causeway featured 15 sculptures of Wallace, Gromit, Shaun and Feathers.
+A further sculpture trail will take place in July and August 2025.